-- Current research efforts on the North Coast are being accomplished through Federal financial assistance made available through the Pittman-Robertson Wildlife Restoration Act. - The main objective of current research efforts focuses on providing information about elk population parameters for management and conservation planning.
-Knowledge about the relative abundance, distribution, and population trends is important in the assessment of past management plans and practices. - 31 elk are currently collared in Humboldt and Del Norte counties.
-This collar data allows the collection of the following data: subherd identification, habitat use and resource selection, movement patterns and population connectivity, recruitment estimates, calf survival, causes of mortality, and mark-resight estimates of abundance.
-Several techniques for monitoring elk populations in northern California are also beginning to be examined.
-These include: road surveys, camera traps, and fecal DNA mark-recapture estimates.
-This research will lead to the development and implementation standardized monitoring protocols for estimating elk population parameters.

-BLM has completed ~200 acres of oak woodland and grassland restoration in Lacks Creek Management Area.
+- A total of 38 collars have been ordered, with expected delivery of mid-November 2019.
+Deployment of the collars is expected mid to late November 2019. - Ongoing research efforts on the North Coast are being accomplished through Federal financial assistance made available through the Pittman-Robertson Wildlife Restoration Act and include the following: - Providing information about elk population parameters for management and conservation planning.
+Knowledge about the relative abundance, distribution, and population trends is important in the assessment of past management plans and practices and for updating those plans. - 31 elk are currently collared in Humboldt and Del Norte counties.
+This collar data allows subherd identification, habitat use and resource selection, movement patterns and population connectivity, recruitment estimates, calf survival, causes of mortality, and mark-resight estimates of abundance. - Road surveys, camera traps, and fecal DNA mark-recapture estimates are being explored as new populations monitoring techniques.
+Research on these estimation methods will lead to the development and implementation standardized monitoring protocols for estimating elk population parameters. - BLM has completed ~200 acres of oak woodland and grassland restoration in Lacks Creek Management Area.
 They have also removed Douglas-fir and replanted with native grasses to improve forage for elk.
 Several prairie burns have also been deployed, and all of these BLM activities have been undertaken with contributions from Rocky Mountain Elk Foundation (RMEF), Mule Deer Foundation, and California Deer Association.